latenitefilms/ATEMExporter/docs/video.md

 # Tutorial Video

-You can watch a quick and dirty tutorial video below:
+You can watch a quick and dirty tutorial video (that I recorded late at night for Apple's App Store Review) below:

 <div style="position: relative; padding-top: 56.25%;">
   <iframe